defo-project/ech-dev-utils/howtos/split-mode.md

 - [haproxy](haproxy.md#configuration)
 - [lighttpd](lighttpd.md#configuration)

-Briefly, for front-ends that means:
+Briefly, for frontends that means:

 - for haproxy, using the ``ech-decrypt`` directive in ``mode tcp`` frontends, e.g. ``tcp-request ech-decrypt echkeydir`` where ``echkeydir`` is the